jumidev/terrabuddy/docs/core_concepts.md

 1. replaces all variables in the hclt.
 If variables are left unreplaced, the parser stops with an error message.
 1. if all variables are replaced, it performs the requested terraform action (`plan`, `apply`, `destroy`, etc)

-**Component parsing in detail**
+### Component cascading examples

-combines hclt files in the component directory with those in its parent directories.
-For example, at the root of the project there is a tfstate_store.hclt file.
+As explained above, at the root of the project there is a tfstate_store.hclt file.
 The contents of this file will be included in **all components**.

 Another example is to refactor the source.hclt in a situation where a folder contains lots of components that use the same terraform module.